Low-carbon alternatives to heating your home

 The funding to replace boilers for qualifying households, is available through the government backed Energy Company Obligation (ECO) scheme.
 This scheme is designed to lower qualifying householder’s energy bills, cut carbon emissions and help those most in need.

-You must be a homeowner to qualify.
-The funding isn’t available to those in council owned properties or those who privately rent.
+You must be a homeowner or private tenant to qualify.
+The funding isn’t available to those in council owned properties or social housing.

 What boiler do you replace my old boiler with?